RESEARCH STARTER

 Repressors may inadvertently reveal their repression through slips of the tongue called “Freudian slips.”
 Common examples include saying “I want to beat you” instead of “I want to meet you” or saying the name of an ex-spouse instead of the current one.

 They may also reveal their repression in their dreams.
 Freud noted that repressors often have vivid dreams during which they experience the fear and anxiety of the repressed memory.
-Freud’s patient Anna O had a recurring dream about a black snake that was in a person’s bed and she was unable to protect the person from it.
-Of course, the black snake symbolized the disease that killed her father.
+Breuer’s patient Anna O had a recurring dream about a black snake that was in a person’s bed, and she was unable to protect the person from it.
+Breuer worked with Anna O to interpret that the black snake symbolized the disease that killed her father.

 Examples of Repression